 Functional group and bloom season: Shrubs, 0.5 m to 3 m tall.
 All three species flower from March to May (Baldwin et al. 2002).

-Distribution in Mojave/Habitat: L. andersonii grows on gravelly/rocky slopes and in washes below 1900 m throughout the Mojave Desert (Baldwin et al. 2002).
-L. cooperi is found on sandy/rocky flats and in washes below 2000 m (Baldwin et al. 2002).
-L. pallidum grows in sandy/rocky soil in flats, washes, and on slopes below 1200 m (Baldwin et al. 2002).
+Distribution in Mojave/Habitat: Lycium andersonii grows on gravelly/rocky slopes and in washes below 1900 m throughout the Mojave Desert (Baldwin et al. 2002).
+Lycium cooperi is found on sandy/rocky flats and in washes below 2000 m (Baldwin et al. 2002).
+Lycium pallidum grows in sandy/rocky soil in flats, washes, and on slopes below 1200 m (Baldwin et al. 2002).

 Flower color and shape: White to purple; tubular.

-Pollinator use: L. andersonii and L. cooperi are recommended as spring pollinator habitat species (M. Oliver - pers. comm., BLM – CA, Bishop Field Office, Feb.
-28, 2017).
+Pollinator use: Lycium andersonii and L. cooperi are recommended as spring pollinator habitat species (M. Oliver, pers. comm., BLM – CA, Bishop Field Office, 28 Feb 2017).
 Lycium spp. are pollinated by bees of the Anthophorula Provencher (=Synhalonia; Hurd and Linsley 1975a).
 Lycium species also host sphingid moth larvae (Manduca quinquemaculatus Haworth, M. sexta Linnaeus; Robinson et al. 2010).

-Tortoise use: L. andersonii was the fifth most abundantly used cover plant taxon by desert tortoises and was used at seven of nine sites surveyed.
-L. pallidum (pale wolfberry) was the most highly selected cover species for a sample of ~100 Mojave desert tortoises at the Yucca Mountain project at the Department of Energy, Nevada National Security Site (formerly Nevada Test Site; K. Ostler, Nevada Test Site, pers. comm., 2016).
-L. andersonii (along with Larrea tridentata and Ambrosia dumosa) were the only species used for cover by tortoises at all eight sites (Table 3).
+Tortoise use: Lycium andersonii was the fifth most abundantly used cover plant taxon by desert tortoises and was used at seven of nine sites surveyed.
+Lycium pallidum (pale wolfberry) was the most highly selected cover species for a sample of ~100 Mojave desert tortoises at the Yucca Mountain project at the Department of Energy, Nevada National Security Site (formerly Nevada Test Site; K. Ostler, Nevada Test Site, pers. comm., 2016).
+Lycium andersonii (along with Larrea tridentata and Ambrosia dumosa) were the only species used for cover by tortoises at all eight sites (Table 3).

 Propagation, production, and cultivation: Collecting berries of L. andersonii for use in re-vegetation is a difficult process due to the fleshy fruit that can mold easily with storage (Kay et al. 1977e), and seeds are difficult to germinate and grow (K. Oster, Nevada National Security Site, pers. comm., 2016).
 Initial germinability of field-collected L. andersonii seed is low (< 10% at 15 °C) and optimally germinates at 20 °C (Kay et al. 1988).
 Dry, sealed storage of seeds at room temperature results in better long-term germinability (≤ 9 years) than at storage temperatures of 4°C and -15 °C (Kay et al. 1984).
 Stem cuttings of these species dipped into Hormodin 2 powder (0.3% indole-3-butyric acid in talc) and placed in vermiculite root easily and may provide an alternative to propagation from seed (Wieland et al. 1971).
 The seeds can be cleaned by maceration through a food mill or a #25 sieve (Wall and MacDonald 2009).
 Once the pulp is dry, fruits can be run through a sieve once more to separate the seed and chaff with a blower set at 1.75 (Wall and MacDonald 2009).